AlexandreRio/nfo-modifier/README.md

     $ ant -p

-Displays all the allowed tasks.
+Displays all the available tasks.

     $ ant help